Hicans

 Burton Hican against a Shagbark Hickory and Pecan

-Hicans are hybrids between the Pecan (Carya illinoensis) and other Hickories, usually the shagbark hickory (Carya ovata) or the shellbark hickory (Carya laciniosa).
+Hicans are hybrids between the Pecan (Carya illinoensis) and other Hickories, usually the shagbark hickory (Carya ovata) or the shellbark hickory (Carya laciniosa) but we’ve got them from other hybridisations.
 The selected cultivars aim to have the hardiness of the hickory and the taste and productivity of the Pecan.
 They leaf out mid season in the uk (Mid April – May usually) and need a sunny sheltered site with plenty of room, they can grown to 15m+ high and wide.

 Images of nuts on blocks courtesy of Arie Bruin of De Acht Plagen